logo

 Whether your ancestor maintained their registration with a German consulate or renewed their passport is a critical question.
 If they did, the 10-year rule does not apply and the chain may be intact.
 If they did not, German citizenship was lost.

 Our legal team can help investigate historical consular records.
-Additionally, even if loss occurred, §Section 14 StAG (Discretionary Naturalisation) may provide an alternative pathway.
+Additionally, even if loss occurred, §14 StAG (Discretionary Naturalization) may provide an alternative pathway.

 Please submit your details below.